-- For estimated value of the non-(i) consulting service up to Rupees ten lakhs or less: The Ministry or Department should scrutinise the preliminary list of likely contractors as identified as per Rule 199 above, decide the prima facie Eligible and capable contractors and issue limited tender enquiry to them asking for their offers by a specified date and time etc. as per standard practice.
-The number of the contractors so identified for issuing limited tender enquiry should be more than three. - (ii) For estimated value of the nonconsulting service above Rs.10 lakhs: The Ministry or Department should issue advertisement in such case should be given on Central Public Procurement Portal (CPPP) at www.eprocure.gov.in and on GeM.
+- For estimated value of the nonconsulting service up [Rupees Fifty lakhs] or less: The Ministry or Department scrutinise should the preliminary list contractors as identified as per Rule 199 above, decide the prima facie Eligible and capable contractors and issue limited tender enquiry to them asking for their offers by a specified date and time etc. as per standard practice.
+The number of the contractors so identified for issuing limited tender enquiry should be more than three. - For estimated value of the nonconsulting service above [Rs.
+50] lakhs]: The Ministry Department should advertisement in such cases on [GeM as well as on GeM-CPPP].
 An organisation having its own website should also publish all its advertised tender enquiries on the website.
-The advertisements for invitation of tenders should give the complete web address from where the bidding documents can be downloaded.
+The advertisements for invitation of tenders should give complete web address from where the bidding documents can be downloaded.

-- Rule 202 Late Bids.
-Late bids i.e. bids received after the specified date and time of receipt should not be considered. - Rule 203Evaluation of Bids Received.The Ministry or Department should evaluate, segregate, rank the responsive bids and select the successful bidder for placement of the contract.
+Rule 202 Late Bids.
+Late bids i.e. bids received after the specified date and time of receipt should not be considered.

+Rule 203 Evaluation of Bids Received.

+The Ministry or Department should evaluate, segregate, rank the responsive bids and select the successful bidder for placement of the contract.

-- Non-consulting Rule 204 Procurement of services by nomination.
+- Rule 204 Procurement of Non-consulting services by nomination.
 Should it become necessary, in an exceptional situation to procure a non-consulting service from a specifically chosen contractor, the Competent Authority in the Ministry or Department may do so in consultation with the Financial Adviser.
 In such cases the detailed justification, the circumstances leading to such procurement by choice and the special interest or purpose it shall serve, shall form an integral part of the proposal. - Rule 205 Monitoring the Contract.
 The Ministry or Department should be involved throughout in the conduct of the contract and continuously monitor the performance of the contractor. - Rule 206 Any circumstances which are not covered in Rule 198 to Rule 205 for procurement of non-consulting services, the procuring entity may refer Rule 142 to Rule 176 pertaining to procurement of goods and not to the procurement of consulting services.